 A basic oral exam, which you can do at home, would have found this tumor on the gums long before it got this large

 The first step in the process is yearly exams by one of our doctors, and more often if there is a medical problem of any kind or you pet is on chronic medication.
 Many people will have this yearly exam performed when their pet comes in for yearly vaccines.
 We will look inside the mouth and determine if any oral disease is present.
-If there is enough gum disease to warrant professional cleaning, pre-anesthetic tests will be ordered.
+If there is enough gum disease to warrant professional cleaning we will order a pre-anesthetic blood panel.
 We will also try to identify teeth that might need removal if there is an obvious problem.

 When significant gingivitis is present proper dental care involves more than just scraping tartar off the teeth.
 Just scraping the tartar may temporarily make the teeth look better, but it is not addressing the real problem that occurs under the gumline.
 Thorough dental care involves scaling, probing, radiographing, flushing, measuring, fluoride and polishing.
 You will learn more about these in the next section.
 These treatments can only be accomplished on an anesthetized pet.
-It is not realistic to think that all of this can be accomplished on an awake pet, and be as thorough as we can on an anesthetized pet.
+It is not realistic to think that all of this can be accomplished on an awake pet, and be as thorough as we need to be.

 When these procedures are performed properly we can reverse the periodontal disease in some cases, and keep the teeth and gums healthier for a longer period of time.
 Since the risk of anesthesia is negligible with the precautions we take and the precise method available to administer and monitor anesthetic, it is well worth the negligible risk in order to clean the teeth and gums properly.
 In reality, the risk of disease occurring by not cleaning your pet’s teeth professionally is greater than the risk of anesthesia.